markstanden/if-interested--kotlin/posts/adding-two-classes.md

 ogImageURL: '/assets/blog/hello-world/cover.jpg'
 ---

-## Adding multiple classes to a react component in next.js using scss within a .module.scss file:
+## Adding multiple classes to a react component in next.js using scss within a .module.scss file

 within MyComponent.module.scss we have css for both the heading of the component and different font sizes for the title and the subtitle.
 So I want to be able to add two classes to each element.